Inspection-Readiness: What You Need to Know to Prepare for a GCP Inspection | Allucent

 Inspection-Readiness: What You Need to Know to Prepare for a GCP Inspection

 The International Conference on Harmonization/Good Clinical Practice E6 (ICH GCP) lays out clear expectations for both the sponsor and investigators for compliant trial conduct.
 These guidelines cover compliance with GCP and with the applicable regulatory requirements to ensure that procedures related to clinical trials are followed.
 The guidelines encompass data recording and processing to ascertain if essential documents are maintained in a way that permits events that occurred at the trial to be re-created.
-This oversight also serves to preserve the safety, well-being, and rights of trial participants, as well as the trustworthiness of the data collected.
+This oversight also serves to preserve the safety, wellbeing, and rights of trial participants, as well as the trustworthiness of the data collected.

 It is an outstanding achievement for an organization to be inspection-ready according to Good Clinical Practices (GCP).
 All biopharma organizations strive for this outcome since it leads to a stronger opportunity for a successful inspection.